-Being diagnosed with ovarian cancer can have a big impact on your finances and you may be concerned about your career.
-No matter whether you're working for an employer, self-employed or in education, here we look at how you can make the best practical decisions based on your individual needs.
+Being diagnosed with ovarian cancer can have a big impact on your finances.
+You may be concerned about your career.
+Whether you're working for an employer, self-employed or in education, we look at how you can make practical decisions for your needs.

 Work, education and finances

 Being diagnosed with ovarian cancer can have a big impact on your finances.
 Your income may fall and your costs may go up.
-For the most up-to-date advice and more in-depth information about your entitlements, contact Macmillan Cancer Support or Maggie's.
+For the most up-to-date advice and in-depth information about your entitlements contact Macmillan Cancer Support or Maggie’s.

 If you've taken time off while receiving treatment you can create a return-to-work plan with your employer to ease yourself back in.
-This might simply be a matter of slowly building up to your normal hours, or perhaps working from home sometimes.
-It may help to call into work ahead of your return or to speak to a colleague about how you want to be treated.
-Your colleagues will appreciate your honesty as they may not know what to say.
+This might simply be a matter of slowly building up to your normal hours or perhaps working from home.

 If you're self-employed